…it’s a very good place to start

 The small, Czaar Peter wharf would go on to be a very large shipbuilding company before eventually falling afoul of competition from overseas.

 The definitive records are those that show the registered owners.
 These are held by the Kadaster, which holds all the ownership records for large assets such as houses and ships.
-Peter van der Welle of the Rotterdam Kadaster (schepen.rotterdam@kadaster.nl) provided us with a copy of the first registration document for our barge, and Michel from ‘t Majeur provided us with the transliteration into readable Dutch, and a literal translation.
+Peter van der Welle of the Rotterdam Kadaster (schepen.rotterdam@kadaster.nl) provided us with a copy of the first registration document for our barge, and or great friend Michel from ‘t Majeur provided us with the transliteration into readable Dutch, and a literal translation.

 The translation reads: